-- 6. The hearing shall be conducted with transparent fairness and shall be held in private.
+6. The hearing shall be conducted with transparent fairness and shall be held in private.
 All AP members must be present throughout the hearing.
-The AP chair may adjourn the hearing at any time, although the number and duration of adjournments should be kept to a minimum. - 7.
-If the Appellant has not opted for an oral hearing the AP shall consider documentary evidence only and no other persons shall be present except for a staff member to make a record of the proceedings and provide administrative support.
+The AP chair may adjourn the hearing at any time, although the number and duration of adjournments should be kept to a minimum.